Background pattern

 • Pneumonia, with symptoms such as fever, cough, difficulty breathing

-• Macular edema (inflammation in the central vision area of the retina in the back of the eye) with symptoms such as shadows or a blind spot or loss of vision in the central field of vision, blurred vision, problems seeing colors or details
+• Macular edema (inflammation in the central vision area of the retina in the eye) with symptoms such as shadows or a blind spot or loss of vision in the field of vision, blurred vision, problems seeing colors or details

-• Decreased platelet count, which increases the risk of bleeding or hematomas
+• Decreased number of blood platelets, which increases the risk of bleeding or bruising

 • Malignant melanoma (a type of skin cancer that usually develops from an unusual mole).
-Possible signs of melanoma include moles that over time can change in size, shape, thickness, or color, or the formation of new moles.
-Moles can cause itching, bleeding, or ulceration
+Possible signs of melanoma include moles that change in size, shape, thickness, or color over time, or the formation of new moles.
+Moles can be itchy, bleed, or ulcerate

-• Seizures, attacks (more common in children and adolescents than in adults)
+• Seizures, attacks (more frequent in children and adolescents than in adults)

 • Lymphoma (a type of cancer that affects the lymphatic system)

-• Squamous cell carcinoma: a type of skin cancer that can present as a firm, red nodule, a sore with a scab, or a new sore over an existing scar
+• Squamous cell carcinoma: a type of skin cancer that can appear as a firm, red nodule, an ulcer with a crust, or a new sore on an existing scar

 • Tumor related to human herpesvirus 8 infection (Kaposi's sarcoma)